SAP-samples/ui5-cap-event-app/docs/typescript.md

 It is important to annotate the class with the namespace, so the back transformation can re-add it.

 The second step is to convert the dependency loading (`sap.ui.require(...)`) to ES module syntax.
 Many of the JS files in a typical UI5 app actually do not only require dependencies, but also provide a new class on their own - often a controller.
-In this case `sap.ui.define()` is replaced with ES module imports <i>and</i> a module export.
+In this case `sap.ui.define(...)` is replaced with ES module imports <i>and</i> a module export.

-In the above example, this looks as follows:
+In the above example, this looks as follows.

+Before:

 ```js
 sap.ui.define(["sap/ui/core/mvc/Controller"], function (Controller) {
 	/**